UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer_tutorial.rst

         with pytest.raises(NotImplementedError):
             e.append("some more content")

 That ``with`` is a "context manager" (kind of like the file ``open()`` one).
 More on that later in the course, but what this means is that the test will pass if and only if the code inside that ``with`` block raised a ``NotImplementedError``.
-If it raises something else, or it doesn't raise an exception at all -- then the test will fail.
+If it raises something else, or it doesn't raise an exception at all, then the test will fail.

-OK -- I've got 11 tests passing now.
+OK, I've got 11 tests passing now.
 How about you?
 Time for the next step.

 .. _render_tutorial_4: